gchq/Gaffer/ui/README.md

 To build it and its dependencies, use the following command from the parent directory:

-'mvn clean install -P standalone-ui'
+'mvn clean install -Pstandalone-ui -DskipTests'
 This uses the 'standalone-ui' profile to start a tomcat server with the ui and example-rest wars deployed.

-The ui can then be accessed via http://localhost:8080/ui and the rest api is at The ui can then be accessed via http://localhost:8080/rest
+The ui can then be accessed via http://localhost:8080/ui and the rest api is at http://localhost:8080/rest